Lutsharel Geertruida: Feyenoord

 Geertruida made his professional first team debut on 25 October 2017 in the second round of the KNVB Cup against AVV Swift, coming on as a substitute in the 77th minute for Jerry St. Juste.

 Throughout the 2018–19 season, Geertruida was consistently part of the first-team squad at Feyenoord but saw limited playing time, making just two substitute appearances in the Eredivisie.
 He made his debut in the Eredivisie on 23 December 2018, against ADO Den Haag, replacing club legend Robin van Persie in the 79th minute.
 On 9 August 2018, Geertruida also debuted in European competition in a UEFA Europa League qualifier that ended in a 4–0 loss against AS Trenčín.

 During the 2019–20 season, Geertruida saw more playing time, often coming on as a substitute for regular starter Rick Karsdorp.
 His first start in the Eredivisie took place on 26 September 2019 in a match against AZ, which ended in a 3–0 loss for Feyenoord.

 Geertruida scored his first goal in professional football on 27 September 2020 in a 4–2 victory against ADO Den Haag.
 In August 2021, he extended his contract with Feyenoord until 2024.
 On 25 May 2022, Geertruida played in the UEFA Conference League final which ended in a 1–0 defeat against Roma.
 In the 2022–23 season, he was an integral part of the team which won the Eredivisie title.

 RB Leipzig

 On 30 August 2024, Geertruida transferred to Bundesliga club RB Leipzig for around €20 million, signing a five-year deal with the German club.
+Later that year, on 26 October, he scored his first goal for the club in a 3–1 victory over SC Freiburg.